GrahamH619/git_task_project/README.md

 # git_task_project
-# This task projecct is used for familiarization with GitHub
+# This task project is used for familiarization with GitHub